 Your eyes are extremely important organs.
 Some conditions are self-inflicted while there are many which are caused gradually.

-Eye diseases in Malaysia
+Types of Eye diseases

 In most cases, conjunctivitis is only redness of the eyes.
 This happens when the conjunctiva is swollen or inflamed.
 In most cases, conjunctivitis can be contagious although it is not always the case.
 Eye drops would be able to solve the problem but patients might experience acute conjunctivas which might require further treatment.